 The Lecture celebrates the life and work of Michael Kearney.
 Each year, the Committee will select an outstanding scholar whose presentation will explore the intersection of three themes - migration, human rights, transnationalism.
 These three themes were central to Prof. Kearney's scholarship.
 They were first explored in his doctoral research (“The Winds of Ixtepeji”).
 His subsequent research led to a greater involvement in the formulation of public policy, and the commitment to use his discipline to understand and assist the development of indigenous migrant organizations.

-A memorial was established to honor Robert Hackenberg’s life and long service to SfAA.
+A memorial was established to honor Robert A. Hackenberg’s life and long service to SfAA.
 Held biannually, the Hackenberg Memorial Lecture Award funds travel and lodging expenses for an international or indigenous professional to attend the SfAA annual meeting and address our membership on where applied social science is going.
 Lecturers are selected with attention to those who share the special interests of Robert Hackenberg, which included medical social science, development, population dynamics, research methods, globalization, the future of application and practice in the social sciences, and the relationship between theory and practice.